UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

 	       $ R
 	       > library("anomalize")
-	       > library("tidyr")
+	       > library("BGLR")

-	   "anomalize" outputs some text/advertisment when loaded.
+	   "BGLR" outputs some text/advertisment when loaded.
 You can ignore this.